Want your coffee to actually taste strong—not just hot and dark?

 So, if you want a stronger coffee using the Chemex, Hario V60, and French press, I suggest using any of the other tips, as this will result in a better cup of coffee.

-Double-brewed coffee is a technique to make a stronger-tasting cup of coffee.
-You can double the amount of coffee, or you can re-use the already brewed coffee grounds and brew another batch with it, using the freshly brewed coffee.
+You can double the amount of coffee, or you can reuse the already-brewed coffee grounds and brew another batch with them, using the freshly brewed coffee.

 It’s a fun technique that’s perfect if you want a strong cup of coffee but don’t want to go through any additional steps.